Bytou/preInternship/README.md

 ### ProductsList

-This table will be used to put products into an order
+This table will be used to put some products into an order

 | Colomne | Type   |
 |---------|:------:|